kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/google/_index.md

 ---

 In this guide we will see how to authenticate users with your application by allowing them to log in to their Google account.
-This document is just as example to get you started and does not cover all aspects of a complete setup, like setting up a domain and SSL certificates.
+This guide is just an example to get you started and does not cover all aspects of a complete setup, like setting up a domain and SSL certificates.

 ## Setup